kyroslee/chuni_intl_viewer/README.md

 # chuni_intl_viewer

-A bookmarklet tool to let you view the records in rating order.
+A bookmarklet tool to let you view the records of [CHUNITHM-NET (International)](https://chunithm-net-eng.com/) in rating order.

 Minified file genrated by [google closure compiler](https://closure-compiler.appspot.com/home).